Table of Contents

 Evolution of Marine Species

-When continents drift apart, formerly continuous populations become isolated, leading to allopatric speciation.
-For example, the separation of South America and Africa gave rise to distinct marine faunas in the Atlantic and Indian Oceans.
-The closure of the Tethys Sea also led to the isolation of marine species in the Mediterranean, many of which are now endemic.
-Conversely, the collision of continents can cause the extinction of shallow-water species as seaways close.
+The closure of ancient seaways, such as the Tethys Sea, also led to the isolation of marine species in the Mediterranean, many of which are now endemic to the region.
+Conversely, the collision of continents can cause the extinction of shallow-water species as seaways close and habitats are lost.
 Fossil records show that periods of low sea level and continental fragmentation correlate with increased biodiversity in some groups, such as reef-building corals, while other groups experienced mass extinctions.

 Changes in Ocean Currents and Climate

-Continental drift directly influences global ocean circulation.
-The opening of the Drake Passage and the formation of the Southern Ocean allowed the Antarctic Circumpolar Current to flow, which helped cool the planet and stabilize Antarctic glaciation.
+Continental drift directly influences global ocean circulation and, by extension, climate.
+The opening of the Drake Passage and the formation of the Southern Ocean allowed the Antarctic Circumpolar Current to flow uninterrupted, which helped cool the planet and stabilize Antarctic glaciation.
 Similarly, the closure of the Isthmus of Panama around 3 million years ago redirected ocean currents, strengthening the Gulf Stream and bringing warmer waters to the North Atlantic.
-This change is thought to have contributed to the onset of Northern Hemisphere glaciation.
-Changes in ocean currents affect nutrient upwelling, primary productivity, and the distribution of plankton, which in turn influences the entire marine food web.

 Biogeographic Patterns

-The movements of continents have created distinct marine biogeographic provinces.
-For instance, the Indo-Pacific region—the world's center of marine biodiversity—has been shaped by the complex tectonic history of Southeast Asia, the opening of the Indonesian Throughflow, and sea-level changes during glacial cycles.
-The Atlantic Ocean, being younger, has lower biodiversity than the Pacific, partly because less time has been available for speciation.
+The Atlantic Ocean, being geologically younger, generally has lower marine biodiversity than the Pacific Ocean, partly because less time has been available for speciation and habitat diversification.
 The Mediterranean Sea, as a remnant of the Tethys, hosts a unique mix of Atlantic and Indo-Pacific species, a pattern that reflects its tectonic and climatic past.
-Understanding these patterns helps conservation scientists predict how marine species may respond to future climate change and habitat shifts.
+Understanding these patterns helps conservation scientists predict how marine species may respond to future climate change, habitat fragmentation, and ocean acidification.

 The Future: Predicting Ocean Distribution

-Current Plate Movements
+Current Plate Movements and Ocean Changes